About Me

 (2025).
 Compression Method for Deep Diagonal State Space Model Based on H2 Optimal Reduction.
 IEEE Control Systems Letters, Vol. 9, pp. 2043–2048.

 (2025).
-Data-driven h2 model reduction for linear discrete-time systems. conditionally accepted for publication in IEEE Transactions on Automatic Control.
+Data-driven h2 model reduction for linear discrete-time systems. preprint on arXiv.